Pascal1414/ffvgs-backend/README.md

 In the admin panel got to
 `Settings` -> `Users & Permissions plugin` -> `Roles` -> `Public`

-Enable all the GET endpoints for the created tables.
+Enable all the GET endpoints for the created tables and the Upload.

 ### Connect to remote Database